Rohland/barky/README.md

     url: https://www.codeo.co.za
 ```

 This will trigger a check against www.codeo.co.za, and will validate that a 200 status code is returned.
-It will automatically include a `__ts={timestamp}` querystring parameter to bust any caching and will also submit with user agent `barky`.
+It will automatically include a `__barky={timestamp}` querystring parameter to bust any caching and will also submit with user agent `barky`.

 Example successful output: